 - We receive training from a number of outside agencies including speech and language therapy, the social communication and learning and behaviour support team and the primary mental health team (from CAMHS).
-We also deliver in-house training in areas such as maths, phonics, Talk for Writing and positive behaviour management - A number of adults are Team Teach trained to safely support and isolate children demonstrating unsafe behaviour. - Our work towards gaining the Autism Aware award ensures that all staff can support children with these needs effectively.
+We also deliver in-house training in areas such as maths, phonics, Talk for Writing and positive behaviour management - A number of adults are Team Teach trained to safely support and isolate children demonstrating unsafe behaviour. - Members of staff have been trained by the social communication team to ensure that all staff can support children with these needs effectively.